amirisback/frogo-admob/README.md

 # Admob Helper Implementation By Amirisback
 Helper for activating admob
+- v1.0.0 - Development

 # About This Project
 Example Source Code For Call Method Show Admob
 - Calling method on Inheritance Class
+- Implement all Admob Version

+# Medium Link
+- Soon

 # How To Use This Project
+- Just Clone on Your Android Studio
+- Learn this code project for inject to your project
+- String test ads can found on build.gradle in folder app
+- Change in release build variant on build.gradle with your admob id

 # Result Of This Project
+- All logic on AdmobHelper and BaseActivity
+- All layout banner
+- All string test ads
+- Implement, interstitial and banner ads
+- Other still progress

 # ScreenShot Apps
+- Soon

 # Colaborator
 Very open to anyone, I'll write your name under this, please contribute by sending an email to me